xdmnl/api-documentation/source/includes/_endpoints.md

 -----|------|------------
-sender | object | Data of the sender sender.contact_id | string (optional) | ID of the contact in Front corresponding to the sender ,sender.name | string (optional) | Name of the sender ,sender.handle | string | Handle of the sender.
+sender | object | Data of the sender sender.contact_id | string (optional) | ID of the contact in Front corresponding to the sender sender.name | string (optional) | Name of the sender sender.handle | string | Handle of the sender.
 It can be any string used to uniquely identify the sender subject | string (optional) | Subject of the message body | string | Body of the message body_format | enum (optional) | Format of the body (Defaults to `'markdown'`) (default: `[object Object]`)